andyg2/Basic-remote-CSS-asset-downloader--renamer./readme.md

 Rename downloaded files from *sourcesanspro*.* to *sanspro*.* and *sourcecodepro*.* to *codepro*.*

-`php .\parse.php https://ds.fusioncharts.com/2.0.42/css/ds.css sourcesanspro,sourcecodepro sanspro,codepro`
+`php ./parse.php https://ds.fusioncharts.com/2.0.42/css/ds.css sourcesanspro,sourcecodepro sanspro,codepro`

 As above, replacing sourcesanspro and sourcecodepro with sanspro and codepro respectively.